sankhagay/testserver/README.md

-# testserver
-This is the test repository for learning purpose
+# Skeleton project for Swagger